SegiH/You2Me/README.md

 This web app supports saving the file in multiple formats.

 For audio, the supported formats are aac, flac, m4a, mp3 128k,mp3 192k,mp3 256k,mp3 320k,MP3 VBR, opus, vorbis and wav.
-For video, the supported formats are avi, flv, mkv, mp4, ogg and webm.
+For video, the supported formats are original (don't reencode the video which is fastest),avi, flv, mkv, mp4, ogg and webm.

 This app was originally written to only work with YouTube links but now supports over 1000 sites.
 Because of technical reasons, it isn't possible to list all of the sites that work with youtube-dl.
 If you want to easily know if a site is supported, try it out with a short video/song and see if it works.